talwat/lowfi/MUSIC.md

 fellow nerds who just want to listen to some lowfi without all the crap is not worth it.

 At the end of the day, lowfi has a distinct UserAgent.
-Should chillhop ever take issue with it's behaviour, banning it is extremely simple.
+Should chillhop ever take issue with it's behavior, banning it is extremely simple.
 I don't want that to happen, but I understand if it does.

 ## Well, *I* Hate the Chillhop Music